ch200c/Durak.Godot/readme.md

 ## Controls
 - Left mouse button = Play the card or interact with the menu buttons.
 Also used to expand and collapse the mini-map.
 - Middle mouse button = Look around
-- Arrow up/down = Go forwards/backwards into current direction
+- Arrow up/down = Go forwards/backwards into the current direction
+- F1, F2, F3 = jump to one of camera location presets

 ## TODO
 - Test disabled animations still work